 It’s likely that Google will soon begin to give boost to pages that contain quality, original images while pages with overused stock photos could receive a penalty in .

 Original Photos Perform Better Than Stock Photos

 Original photos typically enable content to perform better than stock photos.
-We have performed A/B tests across various websites and Facebook posts for our clients, using the same content but showing 50 percent of users a stock photo and 50 percent of users a real photo or an original illustration from one of our designers.
+Our web design team in Iowa has performed A/B tests across various websites and Facebook posts for our clients, using the same content but showing 50 percent of users a stock photo and 50 percent of users a real photo or an original illustration from one of our designers.
 Nearly every time, the content with the real photo receives more traffic, and time-on-page.